BurchallCooper/CS7641-Project/index.md

 ## Results

-In real time the detected human pose skeletons in the camera view will be shown as an overlay to the subjects.
-The subject's targeted skeletal region will be identified in the image and the distance to the subject displayed.
+As shown in Figure 7, in real time the detected human pose skeletons in the camera's view are overlayed on the subject with the 33 Key Points labeled.
+When the laser targets the area near the yellow dot in the image, the dot turns red and a red circle is displayed around the dot.

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/manni.gif" alt="Targeting" height="800" width="800" /></p>
 <p align="center"> Figure 7: Example of Targeting </p>